3vot/clay-model-salesforce-api/README.md

 Being able to work with models in a straightforward way, makes it posible to build large Enterprise Apps.

-It's being used in production in the companies where @rodriguezartav is a consultant and in several Salesforce AppExchange Packages ( that are listed and passed security review ).
+Clay it's being used in production in the companies where @rodriguezartav is a consultant and in several Salesforce AppExchange Packages ( that are listed and passed security review ).

 # How it works

 We login to Salesforce by using oAuth Login.
 First open a popup window where the user will login into Salesforce - then register the access token.
-The popup points to Salesforce oAuth, then it's connected app setting using the Client_ID redirects back to our apps URL ( still on the Popup ) - which comunicates with our app and then closes itself.
+The popup points to Salesforce oAuth, then it's connected app settings redirects back to our apps URL ( still on the Popup ) - finally the popup comunicates with our main app window to complete login.

-The App handles both the main operation and popup operation.
+The App handles both the main app and popup.
 Popup operation works when it's being redirected from Salesforce.com.
 So the app must know it's being called in popup up mode.
 This module has all that's required for this to work.

 Once our app has the access token, it can exchange data with Salesforce.com.